-Financial information prepared in accordance with IFRS as of and for the years ended 31 December 2019 and 2018
+Financial information prepared in accordance with IFRS as of and for the years ended 31 December 2020 and 2019

-The selected financial data set forth below is the consolidated financial data of the TIM Group as of and for each of the years ended 31 December 2019 and 2018, which has been extracted or derived from the Audited Consolidated Financial Statements of the TIM Group included in the 2019 TIM Annual Report and in the 2018 TIM Annual Report (which are incorporated by reference herein) and which have been audited by EY S.p.A. and PricewaterhouseCoopers S.p.A., respectively.
+The selected financial data set forth below is the consolidated financial data of the TIM Group as of and for each of the years ended 31 December 2020 and 2019, which has been extracted or derived from the Audited Consolidated Financial Statements of the TIM Group included in the 2020 TIM Annual Report and in the 2019 TIM Annual Report (which are incorporated by reference herein) and which have been audited by EY S.p.A..

-In 2019, the TIM Group applied the accounting policies on a basis consistent with those of the previous years, except for the new standards/interpretations adopted starting from 1 January 2019 and described in the sections "Adoption of the new IFRS 16 standards" and "New standards and interpretations endorsed by EU and in force from January 1, 2019" of the 2019 TIM Annual Report, incorporated by reference herein.
+In 2020, the TIM Group applied the accounting policies on a basis consistent with those of the previous years, except for the new interpretations adopted starting from 1 January 2020 and described in the sections "New standards and interpretations endorsed by EU and in force from January 1, 2020" of the 2020 TIM Annual Report, incorporated by reference herein.

-The financial information described below should be read in conjunction with the 2019 TIM Annual Report and 2018 TIM Annual Report.
+The financial information described below should be read in conjunction with the 2020 TIM Annual Report and 2019 TIM Annual Report.